eProsima/Fast-DDS-spy/docs/rst/user_manual/configuration.rst

 When a matching XML profile is applied, the QoS fields explicitly set by the user in the YAML configuration take precedence over the values in the XML profile.
-This behaviour is controlled by the ``endpoint-qos-mode`` participant tag, which accepts two values:
+This behavior is controlled by the ``endpoint-qos-mode`` participant tag, which accepts two values:

 * ``xml-overridable`` *(default)*: the XML profile is applied first, and any QoS field explicitly set in the YAML configuration overrides the corresponding value from the profile.